 Blackburn Lake Nature Reserve

-This 38.4 acre/15.5 hectare property at 265 Blackburn Road surrounds about half of Blackburn Lake, along the southwest side.
+This 45.6 acre/18.4 hectare property at 265 Blackburn Road surrounds about two-thirds of Blackburn Lake, along the southwest side.
 It is situated at the center of Salt Spring Island.

 Ecology: Blackburn Lake — one of the island’s 7 freshwater lakes – is 3-4 hectares in size (similar to Ford Lake) and is critical to the health of the Cusheon Lake watershed.
 Over 75 percent of the water arriving to Cusheon Lake, which has been experiencing some water quality challenges, flows through Blackburn Lake.
 This property includes about half the shoreline of the lake, two streams, considerable wetlands, some tree cover on the edges, and numerous open meadows.
 The property is a remarkable haven for 15 Species At Risk including the: Band-tailed Pigeon, Barn Swallow, Common Nighthawk, Double-crested Cormorant, Great Blue Heron, , Olive-sided Flycatcher, Peregrine Falcon, Little Brown Myotis, Keen’s long- eared Myotis, Common Wood Nymph, Red-legged Frog, Pacific Sideband, Blue Dasher, Common Bladder Moss and Swamp Fingernail clam .
 The reserve also harbours many waterfowl and over 100 avian, mammal, amphibian, reptile, gastropod and invertebrate species.
 The property also features rare habitat for juvenile coho salmon and cutthroat trout.

 Planting at Blackburn Lake.
 After reconstructing the landscape it is time to plant native species around the new wetland.